mlabuda2/nf-tower-docs/docs/compute-envs/gke.md

 - The **Storage mount path** is the file system path where the Storage claim is mounted (default: `/scratch`).

 - The **Work directory** is the file system path used as a working directory by Nextflow pipelines.
-It must be the the storage mount path (default) or a subdirectory of it.
+It must be the storage mount path (default) or a subdirectory of it.

 - The **Compute service account** is the service account used by Nextflow to submit tasks (default: the `default` account in the given namespace).

-- The **Pod cleanup policy** determines when terminated pods should be deleted.
+- The **Pod cleanup policy** determines when to delete terminated pods.

-- You can use **Custom head pod specs** to provide custom options for the Nextflow workflow pod (`nodeSelector`, `affinity`, etc).
+- Use **Custom head pod specs** to provide custom options for the Nextflow workflow pod (`nodeSelector`, `affinity`, etc).
 For example:

   ```yaml
   spec: